 They talked about things gone by and of things to come.
-Shaazgai spoke at length about his current wicked ventures and promising opportunities he was yet planning to seize.
+Shaazgai spoke at length about his lobbying, all the liberal causes he was promoting not because he believed in them but to sow chaos in the name of his divine master.
 Blaise listened and offered a comment every now and then.
 Once they were done discussing the past and the future, there came the time to make the most of the present.

 As they walked upstairs together, Shaazgai’s expression grew somber again.
 But this time he finally decided to share what was gnawing at him.
 “Have you seen any signs of our common… acquaintance?”

 Blaise scrutinized him.
 He’s already figured that was the unspoken question that the lawyer was holding back ever since their last meeting.
 Shaazgai was turning forty this year.
 It was time.

 “No.” Blaise shook his head.
 “I’m afraid I have not.
 Are you planning to take any measures?”